How to start a mentoring program

 When you’ve defined purpose, population, and structure, you’ve set the foundation for the remaining program launch action items.
 These elements will help you later design your communication plan along with a surveying plan so that you maintain momentum throughout the life of your program.

-While these questions are the main drivers of planning your mentorship initiatives, one thing to consider is that there may be additional questions you should ask to get the bigger picture of mentoring in your organisation.
+While these questions are the main drivers of planning your mentorship initiatives, one thing to consider is that there may be additional questions you should ask to get the bigger picture of mentoring in your organization.
 Below are eight additional questions you can ask:

 8 Questions to Ask to Get the Big Picture